 The problem is that not only will you lose concentration, but you will also experience severe fatigue and migraines that may prevent you from doing your daily chores.

 The same happens when a person sleeps too much because it changes the natural rhythm of the body.

 Although the least attention is paid to this factor, the diet is very closely related to constant migraines.

 Improper diet is one of the main causes of migraines and exacerbates symptoms such as fatigue and sensitivity.

 Fast food, fried foods, and processed foods can cause adverse reactions, both physical and mental.

-Sodium glutamate, a flavor enhancer found in some salt, soups, and Chinese foods cause inflammation in the body that also leads to migraines.
+Sodium glutamate, a flavor enhancer found in some salt, soups, and Chinese foods causes inflammation in the body that also leads to migraines.

 4. Pungent odors can cause migraines

 People with persistent migraines often suffer from relapses when exposed to an unusual or pungent odor.